MarneeDear/blog/web-stuff/saturn.md

 ## Why am I doing this?

 > I decided to try out Saturn to see if we can't start building 100% F# web apps.
+But first I needed to make CAS work.

 At the [University of Arizona, College of Medicine - Tucson](https://medicine.arizona.edu/) we build a lot of web apps.
 As the Applications Architect I have tried to use as much F# as possible, but we usually ended up with a hybrid of F# and C#.
 This looked like F# for Core and Infrastructure, and C# for the web host on .NET MVC.
 This worked great but it is not F#, or functional programming, all the way through.
 But we don't have to do that anymore now that we have F# web frameworks like [Giraffe](https://github.com/giraffe-fsharp/Giraffe) and [Saturn](https://saturnframework.org/).